 In the strategy meeting with the client, I posed the question to him: “What is your liquid net worth?”

-The funny thing is, most people actually subscribe to that notion that liquid net worth is essentially the amount of money in your savings account.
-Yet, it’s more than just cash on hand.
+He looked dumbfounded.
+“I don’t even know what that is much less how to calculate it.
+Is it all the cash I have?”
+The funny thing is, most people actually believe that liquid net worth is the amount of money in their savings account.
+Yet, it’s more than just cash-on-hand.

 if you had to sell everything you own today, how much cash would readily be available?

 Let’s say you had $10,000 in the bank.
 Then that cash is worth $10,000.
-Simple enough on that right?
+Simple enough on that, right?
 Now factor in taxable investment accounts.
 Those are worth whatever market value is as of today.

-Another type of investment to consider is direct investments.
-These are usually illiquid investments.
+Another type of investment to consider in calculating your liquid net worth is your direct investments.
+These are usually non-liquid investments.
 In other words, these investments are very hard to sell.
-Here’s an example, interest in my business.
-We’ll say a company is valuated (how much someone would pay for it) at $5,000 and the owner needs to sell it quickly.
-If they are lucky, they’ll get about $2,000 for it.
+An example of that would be the interest in your business.
+If the company is valued (how much someone would pay for it) at $5,000, but you need to sell it quickly, you’ll probably get about $2,000 for it.

-So basically, when you calculate all these discounts and series of “afters” you’re left with your total liquid net worth, which is likely 70% of our actual net worth, or our assets minus liabilities.
-So we are probably losing 25-30% of something’s value if we need to liquidate our lives quickly.
+Basically, when you calculate all these discounts and series of “afters,” you’re left with your total liquid net worth.
+Most likely, your liquid net worth is only 70% of your actual net worth, or your assets minus liabilities.
+So you are probably losing 25-30% of something’s value if you need to liquidate your life quickly.

 RELATED READING: Questions to ask when hiring a financial advisor

 Liquid net worth is pertinent because it allows you to plan for the “what ifs” of life.
 The importance of this knowledge comes into play if an emergency situation pops up.
 You’ll want to make sure your liquid assets will cover you.
 So if your house goes up in flames, if you suffer a major accident, or if you suddenly develop a debilitating illness that requires immediate money, you’ll have an idea of how much you can get, quickly.